HgbrdCeline/FUGGUP/README.md

 // * A scoring system to bubble up solid memes and chemo out cancer
 // * So much more!
 //
-// I have no idea what I am doing on here - this is a learning poject for me to rustle some jimmies and get some lulz
+// I have no idea what I am doing on here - this is a learning project for me to rustle some jimmies and get some lulz

 WATCH YOUR HAT AND COAT